DATA PROCESSING AGREEMENT

 - Content and details of the activity (for example survey responses)

-Client may also upload content to Client’s Service Account which may include Personal Data and special categories of data, the extent of which is determined and controlled by the Client in its sole discretion.
+The client may also upload content to Client’s Service Account which may include Personal Data and special categories of data, the extent of which is determined and controlled by the Client in its sole discretion.

 DESCRIPTION OF THE TECHNICAL AND ORGANIZATIONAL SECURITY MEASURES